-Launched a webinar series in June through The Center on Race, Law and Justice and the Leitner Center that attracted hundreds of attendees.
+Launched a webinar series in June 2020 through the Center on Race, Law and Justice and the Leitner Center that attracted hundreds of attendees.
 The series is continuing throughout the year (learn more).
 Additionally, the Law School presented the following discussions on race and the law:

-Pursue Economic Justice Work Through the Feerick Center
+Pursue Economic Justice and Educational Equity Work Through the Feerick Center

 Focus on Racial Justice Via Public Interest Resource Center (PIRC) Student Groups

 Focus on anti-racism work via our vibrant student-run student groups/pro bono projects.
-This summer, PIRC Student Leaders committed to an added focus on, and commitment to, racial justice.
+PIRC Student Leaders have committed to an added focus on, and commitment to, racial justice.
 As part of Public Service Day during 1L Orientation, our Domestic Violence Action Center organized a project focused on advocacy for Black women experiencing domestic violence.
-Our Fordham National Lawyers Guild is continuing its Critical Race Theory programs on the 1L curriculum.
+Throughout the year, our Fordham National Lawyers Guild is continuing its Critical Race Theory programs on the 1L curriculum.
 Many groups are engaged in a diversity, equity, and inclusion student-run survey to inform actionable next steps.
 Anti-racism trainings and programming are central to the work of these groups.
 As we move forward, there is an emphasis on the continual need to fight for racial justice in all of the pro bono work we do.

 Advocate for Economic Empowerment Through Fordham Law’s Clinics

 Foster collaboration between the Community Economic Development Clinic students and Law for Black Lives (L4BL), the legal arm of Movement for Black Lives, and other partner organizations, like National Black Food and Justice Alliance (NBFJA).
 Among NBFJA’s many initiatives is promoting and supporting Black land ownership (primarily in the South), a crucial aspect of Black empowerment, as property ownership is deeply connected to American ideals and shown to be a major factor in financial stability and wealth accumulation.
 In addition, promote collaboration between Entrepreneurial Law Clinic students and Start Small Think Big, which helps under-resourced entrepreneurs build wealth by creating successful businesses in underserved communities.
 The Entrepreneurial Law Clinic helps many entrepreneurs of color navigate challenging legal issues, get access to capital, and address COVID-19 issues.

 Support and Grow the Center on Race, Law and Justice